lack History, Family Crest & Coats of Arms

 Further north in Scotland, many records were found including: Henry Leche held a tenement in Glasgow in 1325.
 "Henry Leche, is later referred to in a safe conduct by Edward III of England in 1348 as "Hector medicus David de Bruys."
 From another reference to him in 1369, he turns out to be a MacBeth, perhaps one of the family of hereditary doctors of that name so famous in West Highland history.
 Wilham de Lech or Leche was burgess of Aberdeen, 1362.
 He may be William Leche, merchant of Aberdeen, whose goods were plundered in England, 1370, when his ship was driven ashore in Kirklee Rode, Suffolk."
 They also settled in Monteith where they gave their name to Leitchtown.

-Important Dates for the lack family
+Early History of the lack family

 This web page shows only a small excerpt of our lack research.
 Another 61 words (4 lines of text) covering the years 1150 and are included under the topic Early lack History in all our PDF Extended History products and printed products wherever possible.